Learn-Write-Repeat/Open-contributions/Kavya_OpenCV_Basics.md

  -   **Gray Scale Image**

      One can have images of more than two levels i.e instead of having only 0 and 1 bit levels each pixel can have range of values i.e $2^8$,this will give us resolution of 256     levels  where 0  will be  **black** and 255 will be white.
 So basically we have 254 colours between **black** and **white**.
-In other words, we have 254 shades of **gray**.

      ![image](https://i.stack.imgur.com/B2DBy.jpg)